Vehicle properties

 Geofences

 You can set limits for vehicles by delivery zones.
-You can set zones that the vehicle can deliver orders to using the vehicles.allowed_zones parameter:
+You can set geofences within which the vehicle can deliver orders in the Allowed geofences field on the Vehicles sheet (vehicles.allowed_zones in the API):

-• The vehicle can deliver orders in any zone specified in the allowed_zones parameter.
+• The vehicle can deliver orders within any geofences specified in this field.

-• If you don't specify the availability zones, the vehicle can deliver orders without any limits.
+• If you don't specify allowed geofences, the courier can deliver orders without restrictions.

-• The order can't be delivered if availability zones are specified for all vehicles, and the order point doesn't fall into any of them.
+• The order can't be delivered if all couriers have allowed geofences specified and the delivery location doesn't fall within any of them.

 Note